 The temporomandibular joints (TMJ) connect the jaw to the skull bone.
 In addition to attaching the jaw and skull, they also allow for the smooth movement of the jaw while speaking, chewing, or smiling.
 When these small joints are damaged or strained, the result may be jaw pain, inability to open and close the mouth without pain, or chronic headaches.
-Call our office to find out more about TMJ dysfunction (TMD) and TMJ therapy including Equilibration and Occlusal Adjustments.
+Call our dental office to find out more about TMJ dysfunction (TMD) and TMJ therapy in Parker, CO, including Equilibration and Occlusal Adjustments.

 As with other oral health concerns, we begin by diagnosing the condition and offering the most conservative restoration options.
 We screen for warning signs of TMD as part of every dental checkup, but it’s important that you let our team know right away if you experience any combination of the following common warning signs:

 If we determine you’re experiencing TMD, we’ll begin by helping you adjust the alignment of your jaw using daily stretching exercises, placing you on anti-inflammatory medication, and/or adjust your bite through an occlusal equilibration procedure.
 In the most extreme cases, we may need to partner with local specialists to provide more advanced treatments or surgical repair.